Heidi Health's move into evidence-based decision support confirms what many have suspected: no incumbent medical software vendor is safe.

 AI software development changes the playing field

-Even though Best Practice, our major incumbent patient management system platform for GPs in this country owns nearly 80% of the share or market, and pretty much has its own preferred AI play in its deal with Lyrebird, Heidi is boasting that they already have 50% of GPs using their product in Australia.
+Even though Best Practice, our major incumbent patient management system platform for GPs in this country owns nearly 80% of the share of the market, and pretty much has its own preferred AI play in its deal with Lyrebird, Heidi is boasting that they already have 50% of GPs using their product in Australia.

 Lyrebird has maybe 60 employees, has raised about $12 million and is valued somewhere north of $50 million today.